Ceiling fan wiring guide for beginners

 In this option, you’ll rely on the pull chains included in your fan to switch on both the light and the fan.
 For rooms without a switch, you can also use a fan remote.

-The similar coloured wires are connected from both ends (household end and fan end).
+The similar colored wires are connected from both ends (household end and fan end).
 Then, tuck the wires back into the box.

 Wiring a single switch fan using light and pull chain for fan

 This option requires only one light switch.
 It involves wrapping the white wire with electrical tape to signal that it is a hot wire, not a neutral wire.
 To control the light with a switch, the wiring between the switch and the fan unit would need a fourth wire (red wire) to carry the power to the light kit.

 Wiring a ceiling fan and light with one switch

 Do you want to turn on the fan and the light with one single wall switch?
 Follow this connection pattern: green/copper wires together, white wires together, and black wires together.
 Then, connect the lighting wire, usually in blue, to the black fan and black ceiling wire.
 Tuck the wires back into the box, then test the fan.